99plus2/advanced_ruby/advanced_ruby-day_1.markdown

 ### Notes

-By using `include`, the methods in the module was added as instance methods.
+By using `include`, any methods in the module were added as instance methods.
 If we used `extend` they would be added as class methods.

 ### Extension